Ockenfuss/tipps/PythonTricks.md

 p.mkdir(parents=True, exist_ok=True) #Make directories
-p.resolve() #Get the absolute path p.parent #get the parent path (as path object). p.suffix #get the file extension as string p.name #get the filename p.stem #get the final path component without the suffix str(p) #the "traditional" string representation of a path
+p.resolve() #Get the absolute path p.parent #get the parent path (as path object). p.name #get the filename p.suffix #get the file extension as string p.stem #get the final path component without the suffix as string p.with_suffix('.jpg') #replace file extension.
+Use '' to remove file extension. str(p) #the "traditional" string representation of a path
 ```
 For opening file streams: